Blackfort Technology

 ISO/IEC 27001:2022 – Annex A.8.2 & A.8.18

 Privileged access rights must be restricted, logged and regularly reviewed.
 The use of privileged utility programs must be controlled.
-The PAB delivers the structural implementation: session recording, four-eyes approval, documented release process, tamper-evident audit trail.
+The PAB delivers the structural implementation: granular permission matrix, time-limited access, session recording, live supervision with instant stop and a tamper-evident audit trail.

 NIS2 – Art.
 21(2) (access control & asset management)

-NIS2 obliges affected organisations to take concrete measures for access control, MFA and monitoring – including external service providers (supply-chain security, Art.
+NIS2 obliges affected organisations to take concrete measures for access control and monitoring of privileged access – including external service providers (supply-chain security, Art.
 21(2)(d)).
 Uncontrolled supplier access is a direct breach.
 Under Art.
 20 the management body is personally liable for implementation.
+The PAB bundles, time-limits, records and supervises exactly this access.

 DORA – Art.
 9 (ICT security) & Art.
 28 (third-party risk)